You are here

 - Give out a selection of pictures depicting various scenes.
 It's ok for students to have the same pictures as long as they are not working together for the next part of the activity.

 - Put students into pairs.
 Make sure they have a different picture from each other.
 Ask students to write a description of their picture similar to your example.
 Monitor and correct where necessary.

 - It might be good at this point to highlight any common errors and put these on the board.
 Elicit corrections and leave these on the board.

-- Ask student A to dictate what is happening in his or her picture.
-Student B draws a picture.
+- Ask student A to describe their picture.
+Student B draws a picture based on the description.

-- Both students now write sentences about each others picture.
-Draw students’ attention to the language on the board and monitor and help where necessary.
+- Both students now write sentences about each other's pictures.
+Draw students' attention to the language on the board and monitor and help where necessary.
 Students can ask each other for clarification but dictation directly from the text should be discouraged.